Fairbanks Cuts Emergency Response Time by Up to Three Minutes

 Imagine being a first responder with a service area larger than New Jersey – where extreme subarctic temperatures can turn even the most basic tasks into daunting endeavors.
 And where hundreds of miles of remote arctic wilderness means emergencies can cover nearly any situation imaginable.

 This is the reality for the Fairbanks, Alaska Emergency Communications Center.

-Fairbanks, Alaska’s remote location in the interior of the state poses unique challenges to public safety agencies.
-Extreme winter weather complicates difficult situations already faced by first responders – remote access routes become virtually impassable by heavy snow; equipment can be crippled by ice; and visibility reduces to dangerously low levels during the long, dark winters.
+Located less than 200 miles from the Arctic Circle, Fairbanks is the northern-most U.S. metropolis and is often referred to as America’s coldest city.
+The city’s remote location in the interior of the state poses unique challenges to public safety agencies, as extreme winter weather complicates difficult situations already faced by first responders – situations where remote access routes become virtually impassable by weather conditions; where equipment is crippled by ice; and where dangerously low levels of visibility during the long, dark winters is not uncommon.

-“We have separate agencies that require resources from adjacent agencies or across our borough,” adds Johnson.
-“It’s very easy for us to build response plans that work seamlessly through the CAD system to the MCT and to the Freedom mobile app, and then the communication gets back into the dispatch center.”
+It was this integration that ultimately served as the differentiator for Stephanie Johnson, dispatch center manager for the City of Fairbanks.
+“We have separate agencies that require resources from adjacent agencies or across our borough,” said Johnson.
+“Thanks to Superion, it’s very easy for us to build response plans that work seamlessly through the CAD system to the mobile app, and then the communication gets back into the dispatch center.”

-“We got valuable information from everything we did with the system,” said Johnson.
-“On day one, when we turned on the switch, it really made a big impact for our center in terms of what this could do for us.”
+Fairbanks is empowered to meet whatever demands of the vast geographic area may present.
+They credit Superion for bringing this confidence to their organization.
+According to Johnson, ”on day one, when we turned on the switch, it really made a big impact for our center in terms of what this could do for us.”